Code-Institute-Submissions/Quartet-Militaire/README.md

 **Media**

-* The Youtube video was obtained from The Wedding Quartet's page at www.youtube.com
+* The Youtube video was obtained from The Wedding Quartet's page at https://www.youtube.com/embed/7QIHJBi2os8
-* The image on the homepage was obtained from www.shutterstock.com Credit to:
+* The image on the homepage was obtained from https://unsplash.com/ Credit to: Joel Wyncott

 **Acknowledgements**

+Thank you to my mentor Spencer Barriball for his help and assistance throughout the project.
+In particular, he helped me add Javascript functionality to my burger button and checked through the features for responsiveness.